Suru Avoseh, a member of the Lagos State Civil Service Commission, disclosed that no fewer…

 Some people, however, lose their jobs due to factors they could control.
-I recently polled a number of leaders and asked them to tell me the top reason or reasons people lost jobs in their organizations?
+I recently polled a number of leaders and asked them to tell me the top reason or reasons people lost jobs in their organizations.
 I asked them not to include those whose jobs were eliminated due to economic or financial reasons of the company.
 I was able to group their responses into ten categories.
 Although my poll is not scientifically validated, I think it is nevertheless instructive.
-Below are ten responses, listed in order of frequency, and realizing that there are some overlaps in the categories.
+Below are ten responses, listed in order of frequency, and realizing that there is some overlap in the categories.

-“Most lazy workers do not realize that everyone in the organization knows they are lazy,” a mid-level leader told me.
+- Laziness.
+“Most lazy workers do not realize that everyone in the organization knows they are lazy,” a midlevel leader told me.
 “You can’t hide poor work hours and poor work ethic from others.
 I have to deal with lazy people in my division before that attitude permeates the entire division.”